dense-analysis/ale/.github/ISSUE_TEMPLATE/report-a-bug.md

 Something went wrong in specifically this place, and I also searched through both open and closed issues for the same problem before reporting a bug here.

 Are you having trouble configuring ALE?
-You should ask tech support style questions for ALE on [Stack Exchange](https://vi.stackexchange.com/) or perhaps on [Reddit](https://www.reddit.com/r/vim/) instead.
-GitHub issues are for reporting problems with software, not for tech support.
+Try asking for help on [Stack Exchange](https://vi.stackexchange.com/) or perhaps on [Reddit](https://www.reddit.com/r/vim/) instead.
+The GitHub issue tracker should be used for reporting bugs or asking for new features.

 ## Reproducing the bug